UrbanInstitute/pulse_covid_feature_phase2/README.md

 to estimate COVID-19 imppacts on few selected variables for the US, all 50 states and the District of Columbia, and the 15 largest metropolitan statistical areas (MSAs).
-The output data files of this repo power Urban's interactive [Tracking COVID-19’s Effects by Race and Ethnicity: Phase 2](https://www.urban.org/features/tracking-covid-19s-effects-race-and-ethnicity-phase-two) data feature visualizing impacts of COVID-19 on US adults and their households by geography and race/ethnicity.
+The output data files of this repo power Urban's interactive [Tracking COVID-19’s Effects by Race and Ethnicity: Questionnaire Two](https://www.urban.org/features/tracking-covid-19s-effects-race-and-ethnicity-phase-two) data feature visualizing impacts of COVID-19 on US adults and their households by geography and race/ethnicity.
 You can view the code for creating the web application at this Github repo.